 The Ocean Kayak Malibu 2 has a high weight capacity of up to 425 pounds and can comfortably sit up to two seater kayak.
 It also has enough room to fit an additional child, if needed.
 With these features, this boat offers an extra stable experience with a lot of added versatility.

 The tandem kayak features overlapping foot wells built directly into the hull that allow paddlers to sit in a way that is comfortable for them.
 Unfortunately, the Ocean Kayak Malibu doesn’t offer much in the way of gear storage, and it’s heavier than other kayaks.
 Nonetheless, this tandem kayak is a great choice for anyone looking to paddle with their friends and family.
+Check out the best kayak for beginners as well.

 #2 Intex Explorer K2 – Best Cheap 2 Person Kayak